 Single screen video with six channel sound, full version 11 mins, 2015-2018.

 This 2015 video was initially a film essay about Holy Island, northern England, presented by architecture writer Nicholas Still and directed by Paul Rooney.
 But the film was re-edited in 2018 by The Creeping Things (aka Lola DeWitt-Still of Berwick-upon-Tweed and Berlin), who made her own (unsolicited) version with her soundtrack, New Theme to Still at Large, imposed on top of it.
-This was uploaded to Owd Scrat Record’s Vimeo channel, with Paul Rooney’s permission, in February 2018.
+This was uploaded to Owd Scrat Record’s Vimeo and YouTube channels, with Paul Rooney’s permission, in February 2018.

 Thanks to Berwick Visual Arts, Berwick Film Media & Arts Festival, Lola DeWitt-Still, Richard Stephenson Winter and Melanie Dagg.